Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 Comparing Official Graphics Cards to Newer Gen Models

-The following graph shows how the NVIDIA 700 series and the AMD RX 200 series video card models compare with the popular contemporary integrated and dedicated GPUs.
+The following graph shows how the NVIDIA 700 and AMD RX 200 series video card models compare with the popular contemporary integrated and dedicated GPUs.

 gpu passmark scores 2

-The integrated GPUs are far more advanced these days.
-In fact, the likes of AMD Vega 11 iGPU as found on the AMD Ryzen 5 3400G, is almost as powerful as the mid range AMD R7 260X.
+Integrated GPUs are far more advanced these days.
+In fact, AMD Vega 11 iGPU, as found on the AMD Ryzen 5 3400G, is almost as powerful as the mid-range AMD R7 260X.

-If you want to stay as close as possible to the the high-end spectrum of the recommended series, then I suggest you go for the AMD RX 5500.
+If you want to stay as close as possible to the recommended series’s high-end spectrum, I suggest you go for the AMD RX 5500.

-Anything higher than that is, in my opinion, is an overkill for game like Minecraft even with decent modding.
+Anything higher than that, in my opinion, is overkill for a game like Minecraft, even with decent modding.

 Read in Detail: Do You Need a Graphics Card for Minecraft?

-If you choose to go for budget build, then I recommend looking into the integrated GPUs.
+If you choose to go for a budget build, then I recommend looking into the integrated GPUs.

-We have already established that the iGPU like the Vega 11 found on the Ryzen 5 3400G are far more advanced than intuition would have you believe.
+We have already established that the iGPU, like the Vega 11 found on the Ryzen 5 3400G, is far more advanced than intuition would have you believe.
 In fact, this CPU is almost as powerful as the AMD R7 260X.

 Case Study: Intel UHD 610

-He was able to achieve greater than 60 FPS even in intensive scenarios (such as when raining).
+He achieved over 60 FPS even in intensive scenarios (such as when raining).

 Minecraft GPU Requirement